 Veneers are extremely thin shells of porcelain materials that are placed on the teeth’s surface.
-Also known as porcelain laminates or porcelain veneers, the primary purpose of these dental accessories is to improve appearance of the teeth.
+Also known as porcelain laminates or porcelain veneers, the primary purpose of these dental accessories is to improve the appearance of the teeth.
 These shells can improvise the color, size, length, or shape of your teeth to give you a cleaner and more polished appearance.

-Made from porcelain or resin composite substances, veneers mimic the surface properties of natural teeth, giving a realistic appearance.
+Made from porcelain or resin composite substances, veneers mimic the surface properties of natural teeth, giving them a realistic appearance.

 Why Should You Opt For Veneers?

 Having veneers layered on your existing teeth are a great way to shape and smoothen your teeth without undergoing serious dental procedures.
 Veneers can be used to fix dental problems like:

 - Discolored Teeth (Stains, etc.)